-- 4 Import the driver rules file. - For a Linux or UNIX Metadirectory server, select Import a driver configuration from the server (.XML file), select LinuxUnix.xml, then click Next. - For a NetWare or Windows Metadirectory server, select Import a driver configuration from the client (.XML file), type or browse for LinuxUnix.xml on the workstation (where you placed it in Step 2 on page 22), then click Next. - 5 Provide a name for the driver and select an installation method, then click Next.
+4 Import the driver rules file.

+Select Import a driver configuration from the server (.XML file), select LinuxUnix-IDM3 5 0-V2.xml, then click Next.

+5 Provide a name for the driver and select an installation method, then click Next.

-For details about choosing the appropriate Installation Method, see Section 2.5, "Choosing between the Basic and the Advanced Installation Methods," on page 19.
+For details about choosing the appropriate Installation Method, see Section 2.5, "Choosing between the Basic and the Advanced Installation Methods," on page 21.